- Location-based technology uses the real-time location of your customers from their mobile devices to provide information to your business.

 The benefits of location-based technology for businesses

-As we point out in our sister publication, Business News Daily, there are many benefits associated with location-based technology for your business.
+As we point out in our sister publication, Location-based services there are many benefits associated with location-based technology for your business.
 If you have a brick-and-mortar location, location-based technology raises consumer awareness about your store.
 If you have multiple locations, customers can find the closest store to wherever they are located.
 Companies can also push ads to consumers that are within a certain range of the store.

 This type of service can also give customers real-time information about conditions, such as weather and traffic.
 This allows the customer to plan the best route or potentially time to visit your location.